-- ii.
+- a.
+Accessible Path of Travel Routes: - 1) Identify potential accessible route(s) during the planning phase. - i.
+Provide accessible routes from the facility entrance(s) to the public way, which may be to on-site parking lots, sidewalks, and/or plazas, if applicable. - ii.
 If on-site parking is included in the project scope of work, develop proposed parking layouts at the earliest feasible design phase and determine the accessible route(s) to the nearest building entrance(s) and pedestrian ways. - iii.
-During construction, maintain public accessibility pathways around the construction site, including providing all necessary temporary construction, detour pathways, etc. - b.
-Construction Documentation: - 1) Ensure that construction documents clearly identify the project accessibility requirements. - c.
-Construction Conformance: - 1) UCB will review and test, as applicable, all accessibility pathway constructions and components for conformance with the accessible design as indicated in the construction documents. - 2) Remedial action for items not conforming to accessibility requirements will typically require total removal and replacement of affected work. - 3) UCB, at its sole discretion, may request and consider other options for correcting nonconforming work, taking into consideration the affect that remediation efforts may have on the project construction time, cost, performance and appearance. - d.
-Renovation/Remodel Projects: - As it pertains to renovation of existing facilities, coordinate with the UCB Accessibility Officer during the planning, programming, and design phases and through the construction phase, as applicable.
-Produce accessibility review documentation including, but not limited to: plans, diagrams and specifications that show how the new, renovation or alteration project conforms to accessibility requirements. - 2) Recommend appropriate improvements to be integrated into the renovation project based on code and accessibility requirements.
-Include proposals for reasonable accommodations when accessibility is not practically achievable. - 5.
-Entries, Doors, and Hardware: - a.
+During construction, maintain public accessibility pathways around the construction site, including providing all necessary temporary construction, detour pathways, etc.

+b.
+Construction Documentation:

+Ensure that construction documents clearly identify the project accessibility requirements.

+c.
+Construction Conformance:

+- 1) UCB will review and test, as applicable, all accessibility pathway constructions and components for conformance with the accessible design as indicated in the construction documents. - 2) Remedial action for items not conforming to accessibility requirements will typically require total removal and replacement of affected work. - 3) UCB, at its sole discretion, may request and consider other options for correcting nonconforming work, taking into consideration the effect that remediation efforts may have on the project construction time, cost, performance and appearance.

+d.
+Renovation/Remodel Projects:

+As it pertains to renovation of existing facilities, coordinate with the UCB Accessibility Officer during the planning, programming, and design phases and through the construction phase, as applicable.
+Produce accessibility review documentation including, but not limited to plans, diagrams and specifications that

+- show how the new, renovation or alteration project conforms to accessibility requirements. - 2) Recommend appropriate improvements to be integrated into the renovation project based on code and accessibility requirements.
+Include proposals for reasonable accommodations when accessibility is not practically achievable.

+5. Entries, Doors, and Hardware:

+- a.
 Where practical, design all new facility entrances to be accessible and an integral part of the facility accessible pathway. - b.
 Automatic door operators are required at all accessible exterior entries. - c.
-Refer to Facility Standards A0020, B3011 and B3012 for additional information. - 6.
-Wayfinding/Signage Requirements: - a.
+Refer to Facility Standards A0020, B3011 and B3012 for additional information.

+6. Wayfinding/Signage Requirements:

 Ensure compliance of all signage, wayfinding and other communication elements and features with the UCB Campus Wayfinding/Signage Guidelines and Graphics Program.
-Refer to Facility Standard A0050 for additional information. - 7.
-Construction and Manufacturing Tolerances: - a.
-Employ best design practices to account for commonly-accepted construction tolerances for all accessible components and constructions, including variables which may negatively affect accessibility compliance.
-Because ADA compliance requirements are absolute, the following list of items are a source of common non-compliance issues for UCB projects:

-- 1) Ramps and walking surface maximum as-constructed slopes. - 2) Guardrail and handrail heights that do not meet minimum and maximum rail heights.
+Refer to Facility Standard A0050 for additional information.

+7. Construction and Manufacturing Tolerances:

+- a.
+Employ best design practices to account for commonly accepted construction tolerances for all accessible components and constructions, including variables which may negatively affect accessibility compliance.
+Because ADA compliance requirements are absolute, the following list of items are a source of common non-compliance issues for UCB projects: - 1) Ramps and walking surface maximum as-constructed slopes. - 2) Guardrail and handrail heights that do not meet minimum and maximum rail heights.